TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 In Finder, go to Applications > Utilities > Terminal.app

 *WINDOWS:*
-XXXXXXXXXXXXXXXXXXXX
-**(Yuejun, could you please add the steps to open a Terminal in Windows and login into Biowulf? )**
+On Windows Start Menu, open Windows PowerShell

 ## b.
 Login into Biowulf and download the workshop's guide